 Meagan earned her bachelor’s degree in liberal studies with a music concentration as well as a multiple-subject teaching credential and a master’s degree in education from Azusa Pacific University in sunny, Southern California.
-While studying at Azusa Pacific, Meagan became involved in writing for The Clause, the weekly campus newspaper, immersing herself in news, opinion, feature, entertainment, and sports reporting.
+While studying at Azusa Pacific, Meagan became involved in writing for The Clause, the weekly campus newspaper, as a senior staff writer, immersing herself in news, opinion, feature, entertainment, and sports reporting.

 Upon graduating from Azusa Pacific, Meagan continued to pursue her undeniable love for music freelancing album reviews, live show reviews, and in-depth band/artist profiles.
 Meagan has interviewed the likes of blues guitarist Jonny Lang, pop/rock group Hanson, and singer/songwriters Tyler Hilton (One Tree Hill) and Jon McLaughlin to name just a few.